ApexDevelopment/thousandpoints/README.md

 ## How to Play
 I didn't have time to code a tutorial.
 Most games play as you would expect.

+Anywhere you see "arrow keys" assume you can also use WASD, the D pad, or a joystick direction.

 ### Space Invaders
 Arrow keys or mouse to move.
 Space or click to fire.